 Don’t Have a Will?
 What to Do Now

 As you can see, dying without a will can create a complicated situation and leave the people you love feeling forgotten and hurt.
-With even a simple will, you could make sure your money goes to the people who really need and deserve it.
+With a will, you could make sure your items and assets go to the people you designate.
 For example, you could leave a sentimental treasure to a friend who would appreciate it; you could repay an adult child who took you into their home when you were ill; you could leave the family home to someone who would live in it and care for it, rather than having it sold and the proceeds shared equally among your legal heirs.
+You can also include in your estate plan provisions for your pet's care after your passing.
+On average, 5-7 million pets end up in shelters due to the passing of their owners.
+We are here to help you with a specialized estate plan for your specific needs, wants, and wishes.
 Get started by meeting with an estate planning attorney today.

 Do You Need To Speak With An Experienced Estate Planning Lawyer In The Dallas Area?